 false, or anything else a user may likely throw at them.
 The AnsibleModule common code supports this with

 command, they are imperative and not declarative, there are other ways to express the same thing.

-- Each module should be self-contained in one file, so it can be be auto-transferred by Ansible.
+Each module should be self-contained in one file, so it can be auto-transferred by

-- If you have a local module that returns facts specific to your installations, a good name for this module is
+If you have a local module that returns information specific to your installations, a good name for this module is

-- Avoid creating caches.
+Avoid creating caches.
 Ansible is designed without a central server or authority, so you cannot guarantee it will not run with different permissions, options or locations.
-If you need a central authority, have it on top of Ansible (for example, using bastion/cm/ci server or tower); do not try to build it into modules.
+If you need a central authority, have it on top of Ansible (for example, using bastion/cm/ci server, AWX, or the Red Hat Ansible Automation Platform); do not try to build it into modules.

 /usr/share/ansible.
 Packaging modules in RPMs is optional.